 By enrolling in the joint JD-LLM in Taxation Program, students can maximize their time in law school by earning their JD and LLM Tax degrees sequentially.
 This comprehensive course of study will provide them with the knowledge necessary to enter the practice of tax law.

 Northwestern Law is one of the first law schools in the country to offer a Two-Year JD program for foreign-educated attorneys.
 Students who are admitted to the program receive one year of credit for their foreign law degree.

 Each summer, Northwestern Law accepts a small group of transfer students for fall admission to our JD program.

-Students currently enrolled in other Association of American Law School member schools may be admitted to Northwestern Law as visiting students for a single term or an academic year.
+Students currently enrolled at an Association of American Law Schools member school may be admitted to Northwestern Law as visiting students for a single term or an academic year.